-At Schultz Center for Cosmetic Dentistry we want you to be well-informed about every facet of your dental care.
+At Schultz Center for Cosmetic Dentistry, we want you to be well-informed about every facet of your dental care.
 An intraoral camera is an advanced tool that we utilize regularly for dental diagnoses.
 Roughly the size of a pen, this piece of invaluable technology allows us to view broken or cracked fillings, potential periodontal or gum problems, small tooth imperfections, and many other potential issues.
 An intraoral camera even provides a comforting and non-invasive way for us to view the back of your mouth.

 An Enhanced Understanding with the IRIS HD Intraoral Camera

-Dr. Jeffrey L. Schultz recently added one of the finest intraoral cameras available to our practice: Digital Doc’s IRIS HD USB 3.0.
+Our dentist, Dr. Jeffrey L. Schultz, recently added one of the finest intraoral cameras available to our practice: Digital Doc’s IRIS HD USB 3.0.
 This camera is nothing less than state-of-the-art, and it gives you and Dr. Schultz the ability to see specific areas of your mouth in high-definition on a nearby video monitor.
 The IRIS HD intraoral camera makes it possible for you to have a very clear idea of what’s going on with your teeth and gums.

 With the IRIS HD intraoral camera, you and Dr. Schultz can view a tooth magnified to many times its normal size and basically take a “tour” of the inside of your mouth.
 Dr. Schultz can show you exactly what he sees, so you have a better understanding of your needs and treatment options.